 Tasks: Preventing bolting or wandering off.
 Providing calming pressure during sensory overload.
 Helping with social interactions and transitions.

-10. PTSD Service Dogs
+10. FASD Service Dogs

 Purpose: Assist individuals with Fetal Alcohol Spectrum Disorders.